wilmixjemin8/WALLET1.0/README.md

 ===============

-a)  WALLET  is to  view   Webcloudcomputing   website,application  and web applications
+a)  WALLET  is to  view   Webcloudcomputing   website,application , Proxy  websites, and web applications

 b)  WALLET  is  used  instead  of  mobile...

-c)  WALLET  is  for  viewing  cloud websites...
+c)  WALLET  is  for  viewing  Proxy  websites, cloud websites...

 d)  WALLET  is  faster  than  mobile..